Yoast/developer/docs/features/xml-sitemaps/api.md

 description: Coming soon.
 ---

-Whilst Yoast SEO provides sensible default behaviours for XML sitemaps (and UI controls for inclusion/exclusion), custom themes or plugins sometimes need to alter our markup or logic.
+Whilst Yoast SEO provides sensible default behaviors for XML sitemaps (and UI controls for inclusion/exclusion), custom themes or plugins sometimes need to alter our markup or logic.
 In those cases, you can use the examples below to modify how our sitemaps are generated and output.

 ## Excluding content types